Railroading Merit Badge

 Realizing the importance of railroads in America, the Boy Scouts introduced the Railroading Merit Badge in 1952.
 Railroads still play a vital role in our nation, as nearly 40 percent of all U.S. freight travels by train (truck rank second at less than 30 percent).
 In Wal-Mart stores, for example, 90 percent of the merchandise was on a train for some portion of its trip to the shelf.

 With this in mind, the National Railroad Museum, a non-profit educational institution, is pleased to offer an annual Railroading Merit Badge Workshop.
-The 2022 workshop will be presented on Saturday, November 5.
-For details, please click the button above or click here.
+The 2022 workshop was held on Nov.
+5. Check back soon for the date of the 2023 workshop.
+For a look at how the 2022 workshop was structured, please click here.

 The Railroading Merit Badge Workshop is a one-day program that affords Scouts the opportunity to earn the merit badge by participating in six different activity stations.
 Each station deals with different requirements for the merit badge.
 The National Railroad Museum offers a wealth of resources for this program, including our historic exhibits and a team of instructors from both the Museum staff and professional railroad sources.
 Participants are encouraged to read the Railroading Merit Badge Book before attending the workshop.